datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter2.md

 What is the best interpretation of the 95% confidence you calculated?

 `@hint`
+Remember, we don't actually know the true population distribution, so can't calculate a probability of the true mean falling in a certain range!

 `@possible_answers`
 - There is a 95% probability that the true population value is within the confidence interval range